{{flagHref}}

 How is calcium obtained from natural sources?

-Can calcium occur in water?
+Can calcium be found in water?

-Which industries utilise calcium the most?
+What industries use calcium the most?

 About the author